TheOSDevLab/Bare-Metal-Assembly/projects/08_string_and_memory_instructions/03_twin_check/README.md

 ![Program's Output 2](../../../resources/images/twin_check_output_2.png)

-This output occurs because the string mismatch at the second character ("a", "i").
+This output occurs because there is a mismatch at the second character ("a", "i").

 ---